ni/niveristand-aim-arinc429-custom-device/Docs/Theory of Operations/Theory of Operations.md

 # Theory of Operations

-This guide details the low-level custom device implementation details of the AIM ARINC 429 custom device.
+This guide details low-level custom device implementation details of the AIM ARINC 429 custom device and their impact on system performance.

 ## Communications Bus Template